What is this virtual seminar about?

-Everyone who has any connection with international trade but especially businesses that predominantly trade with the EU or Northern Ireland.
-Whether the UK-EU agree a deal, the commodity code and origin of goods will be important, in fact more important if a deal is arranged.
-This seminar will create a more confident employee with an understanding of how to use the tariff efficiently.
+Everyone who has any connection with international trade at import will benefit.
+This seminar will create a more confident employee with an understanding of how to operate efficiently leading to cost savings and a reduction in delays.
 The following are examples of the type of company personnel who need to keep up-to-date:

-• Newcomers to international trade or people only involved with EU trade
+• Newcomers to import or people only involved occasionally with imports

 • Shipping department trainees